 - 7.15 In addition to the small scale of the development sites in Eastbourne, the majority of sites are also on previously developed land.
-This has implications on the viability of development due to the higher existing use values, more expensive remediation and greater difficulties in design and construction compared to larger, undeveloped sites. - 7.16 The viability issues in Eastbourne are further evidenced by the fact that the Eastbourne Community Infrastructure Levy (CIL) Charging Schedule puts a charge of £50 per sqm on residential houses (apartments are not viable for a CIL charge), however just the other side of the administrative boundary in Wealden District, the CIL charge is £150 per sqm.
+This has implications on the viability of development due to the higher existing use values, more expensive remediation and greater difficulties in design and construction compared to larger, undeveloped sites. - 7.16 The viability issues in Eastbourne are further evidenced by the fact that the Eastbourne Community Infrastructure Levy (CIL) Charging Schedule puts a charge of £75.194 per sqm on residential houses (apartments are not viable for a CIL charge).
+However, it should be noted that just the other side of the administrative boundary in Wealden District, the CIL charge is £214.73 per sqm5.